How do you feel about achieving your targets this year?

-Call Handling Skills can make a huge difference to customer satisfaction ( because customer service is high ); improve your cashflow ( because fewer mistakes are made and invoice queries are minimised ) enhance your bottom line and long term account profitability.
+Good Call Handling Skills make a huge difference to customer satisfaction (because customer service is high); improve your cash flow (because fewer mistakes are made and invoice queries are minimised), enhance your bottom line and long term account profitability.

-Know your customers.
 Do your people know the key accounts in your business?
 The one it would hurt like hell to lose.
-Often, people’s time can be drained working on smaller time consuming accounts.
+Often, people’s time can drain away working on smaller time consuming accounts.

-This can often happen if you trade through a network of branches or depots, with people not understanding the bigger picture.
-It’s important that everyone understands how much some accounts mean to your business.
+This can often happen if you trade through a network of branches, depots or regional centres, where people may not understand the bigger picture.
+It’s important that everyone understands how much key accounts mean to your business.

 Do they know which accounts have the most potential?
-If they are asking the right questions they will be able to help your customers grow their business and yours.
+If they ask the right questions they will be able to help customers grow their business and yours.

 Focus your people on frequent buyers, high spenders, and real potential.

-Be business intelligent.
 Focus time and energy on accounts where there will be most payoff.
-This might be in best performing markets, or accounts with the most potential.
+This might be in best performing sectors or markets, or accounts with the most potential.

 The reality is that you will generate business more readily, more quickly and more cost effectively from your existing customers.
 You will need to defend your key customers from competitor activity as these are the customers that will seem more appealing to your competitors in a downturn.

-Re-generate the accounts that have stopped trading with you.
-It may be that you have let them down so calling them will give you the opportunity to put that right.
+Re-generate accounts that have stopped trading with you.
+It may be that you have let them down, so calling them will give you the opportunity to put that right.

-However, when surveyed a lot of customers will say that you just forgot about them, and someone else started to call.
+However, in our experience of surveying client’s customers many say that you just forgot about them, and someone else started to call.
 Make sure you have a regular and meaningful contact strategy.

-Start with your existing customer base, what is it that makes your best clients your best?
-It might be that they pay on time, that they collaborate with you rather than treating you as a supplier, it might be that they are within 20 miles of your office and therefore that helps with economy of deliveries.
-Start to build up a profile of your ideal client, and then target businesses who fit into that profile.
+Start with your existing customer base, what is it that makes a client your best?
+It might be that they pay on time, that they collaborate with you rather than treating you as a supplier.
+It might be that they are within 20 miles of your office and therefore make deliveries more economic.
+Build up a profile of your ideal client, and then target businesses who fit that profile.

-Increase budgets on best performing markets.
+Increase budgets in best performing markets.
 Focus your sales and marketing activity on those markets where you will get best results.
-It’s all about the return on your investment of energy.
+It’s all about the return on your investment.

-Keep in touch Remember people will not buy from you based on one contact.
+Remember people will not buy from you based on one contact.
 Think about the most vital product supplied to your business.
 Would you change suppliers based on one call or email?
-The answer is probably no, unless they make you an offer you can’t refuse which means they are probably selling on price.
-Is that sustainable –it’s not likely.
-Yes times are hard, but if you get drawn into selling on price, your profits will suffer, and selling is about protecting price and profits.
+The answer is probably not, unless they make an offer you can’t refuse, which means they are probably selling on price.
+And even then, would that persuade you to move suppliers?
+Is that sustainable –it’s unlikely.
+Yes times can be hard, but if you get drawn into selling on price, your profits will suffer, and sales activity should be about maintaining pipeline, cash flow while protecting price and profits.

 Think about how you deploy your internal and external sales people to keep in touch with your customers.
 Use face to face sales people for profitable accounts you want to gain or retain.
 Use the telephone for specific sales, retention campaigns and business intelligence.